lovit/carblog_dataset/README.md

 texts = load_text()
 ```

-To load meta information such as date, user generated tags, title, or url,
+To load meta information such as date, user generated tags, or title.

 ```python
 from carblog_dataset import load_index